 "THE PICTURE IDOL" (Vitagraph).
 May 31.-The Vitagraph Company was well supplied with a leading man to play this situation-its own star romantic hero filled the bill.
 All the players seem to have enjoyed playing it; it is full of good comedy and made, on Broadway, where it was perhaps best understood, many good, appreciative laughs.
 A schoolgirl, played by Clara Kimball Young, falls in love with a picture hero, played by Maurice Costello.
 The girl's parents (Mr. Eldridge and Mrs. Maurice), as well as her schoolboy sweetheart (Mr. Morrison), are troubled.
 The father goes to see the picture idol and they make up a plan to disillusion the girl.
 His table manners made laughs, but didn't quite cure the girl; so they made up one of the boys as the idol's wife, and got four kids to come in from the street.
 This did the business.
 The camera work was very good.

 Viewing comments: In this amusing film, Young mugs shamelessly as a schoolgirl with a big crush on matinee idol Maurice Costello, who is not happy about her unwanted attentions.
 He plots with her parents to disillusion her.
 Interesting scenes of the inside and outside of a nickelodeon.
 Dutch intertitles, but perfectly easy to follow.
-Print viewed: (online video at Thought Equity)
+Print viewed: (online video on the EYE youTube channel)

 Released June 1, 1912.
 Vitagraph.
 Director & Scenario: James Young.
 Cast: Clara Kimball Young with Maurice Costello, Charles Eldridge.